rhinobase/raftyui/apps/docs/pages/getting-started.md

 ---
 title: Getting started
-pageTitle: Rafty UI - Never miss the cache again.
+pageTitle: Getting Started - Rafty UI
-description: Cache every single thing your app could ever do ahead of time, so your code never even has to run at all.
+description: Getting started with @rafty/ui
 ---

 Learn how to get CacheAdvance set up in your project in under thirty minutes or it's free. {% .lead %}